THE ANGER AND ITS ADVERSE IMPLICATIONS

 - When our own anger results in breach of relationship, then, a guilt-feeling comes in our mind which affects us physically and mentally.
 We consider ourselves responsible for any adverse consequence of not controlling our anger when it was hugely needed.

 - If we want to live a guilt-free feeling, it happens when we weather all storms and remaining calm and tackle anger on our own terms rather than somebody dictating terms and conditions.

 - When in anger, we are not able to put in our best at our workplace, thereby, losing respect amongst our colleagues and superiors besides it adversely impacts our further growth in our career progression.

-- It should never be forgotten that subjecting ourselves to anger or rage becomes a habit and a part of our behavior after we repeatedly go off the tangent then it is difficult to get rid of this bad habit since this rabid habit has made residency in our system.
+- It should never be forgotten that subjecting ourselves to anger or rage becomes a habit and a part of our behavior after we repeatedly go off the tangent then it is difficult to get rid of this bad habit since this extreme habit has made residency in our system.

-- We should never forget that for every bout of anger we give out to others freely never forget that we have to pay a heavy price for such indiscretion.
+- We should never forget that for every bout of anger we give out to others freely never forgetting that we have to pay a heavy price for such indiscretion.
 The best course of action is to understand the ‘price paid’ and reason for it all and not to repeat.
 For this to happen, we have to learn how to forget and forgive the doer to stop the breakage of relationship and also the consequent price to be paid.

 - It should always be kept in mind that while in angry mood, we shall not be able to use either our brain or heart since anger kills our rational thoughts.